krigjo25/python/Flask/CS50 Birthday/README.md

 -   Discord : krigjo25#5588
 -   messenger : krigjo25

-Author notes<br>
-« Everything is just perfect as it is.»
+## Project summary

-## Challanges
+### Challanges

-- Encountered a challange regarding sending content editable data to the server
+-   During the project several challanges occured under the development some about the contenteditable attribute and form submission.

-I created a function containing ajax to send the information which was required to do the task.
+A function was created containing ajax to send the information as an alternative way instead of sending it directly to the server.

-- While looping through the contenteditable content The challenge was solved by using a for loop to interate through the content and ensuring the values matches with the button value
+In order to create that function i had to loop through the content, by using a for loop and ensuring the button value matches.

-- Encountered a problem with the form submission with the edit button

-Which i tried to solve where the server fetches the clicked button and the data was processed through javascript.
-There were another wqay, which was quite easier fetching the whole ajax content, and use it to gain the ability to edit the contenteditable text.